-The Casablanca Solar House: Energy and Technological Exchange in the Cold War in AGENDA: The Catalogue of the US Pavilion at the Venice Biennale (Zurich: Lars Muller, 2014): 150-161.
+The Casablanca Solar House in AGENDA: The Catalogue of the US Pavilion at the Venice Biennale (Zurich: Lars Muller, 2014): 150-161.

 Tomorrow's House: Architecture and the Future of Energy in the 1940s in Technology and Culture, vol. 55, no. 1 (February 2014): 1-39.

 Experimental Dwellings: Modern Architecture and Environmental Research at the M.I.T.
 Solar Energy Fund, 1938-1963 in Arindam Dutta, editor, A Second Modernism: MIT, Architecture, and the ‘Techno-Social’ Moment (Cambridge: MIT Press, 2013): 252-285.

 The World Solar Energy Project, ca. 1954 in Grey Room 51 (Spring, 2013), 64-93.